microsoft/vscode-dev-containers/containers/python-3/README.md

 "args": { "VARIANT": "3.7" }
 ```

-You can also directly reference pre-built versions of `.devcontainer/base.Dockerfile` by using the `image` property in `.devcontainer/devcontainer.json` or updating the `FROM` statement in your `Dockerfile` with one of the following:
+You can also directly reference pre-built versions of `.devcontainer/base.Dockerfile` by using the `image` property in `.devcontainer/devcontainer.json` or updating the `FROM` statement in your own `Dockerfile` with one of the following:

 - `mcr.microsoft.com/vscode/devcontainers/python:3` (latest)
 - `mcr.microsoft.com/vscode/devcontainers/python:3.6`
 - `mcr.microsoft.com/vscode/devcontainers/python:3.7`
 - `mcr.microsoft.com/vscode/devcontainers/python:3.8`

-Alternatively, you can use the contents of `base.Dockerfile` to fully customize the your container's contents.
+Alternatively, you can use the contents of `base.Dockerfile` to fully customize the your container's contents or build for a container architecture the image does not support.

+Beyond Python and `git`, this image / `Dockerfile` includes a number of Python tools, `zsh`, [Oh My Zsh!](https://ohmyz.sh/), a non-root `vscode` user with `sudo` access, and a set of common dependencies for development.

 #### Installing or updating Python utilities